BCI Awards Judges 2025

 Sanjay Vijayaraghavan KV MBCI

-Sanjay is a seasoned leader in Business Continuity and Resilience with over two decades of experience in Global IT Services organizations.
-As the Global Head for Business Continuity and Resilience at LTIMindtree, he successfully implemented the Business Continuity program and obtained ISO22301 certification for the organization globally.
-Prior to this, he demonstrated his expertise as a Business Continuity and Resilience leader for large Delivery Units' at Cognizant and TCS.
+Sanjay is a seasoned leader in Business Continuity and Resilience, with more than two decades of experience in global IT services organizations.
+As the Global Head for Business Continuity and Resilience at LTIMindtree, he has successfully implemented a comprehensive Business Continuity program and achieved ISO 22301 certification globally.

-His leadership style prioritizes collaboration, communication, and continuous improvement, ensuring alignment with strategic objectives and nurturing a high-performance culture.
-Throughout his journey, Sanjay has collaborated closely with cross-functional teams to embed BCM principles into the organizational DNA, safeguarding operations, reputation, and stakeholder interests through meticulous planning and execution.
+Beyond operational excellence, Sanjay is a strong advocate for talent development and stakeholder engagement, fostering a culture of resilience and accountability across organizations.
+His leadership style emphasizes collaboration, communication, and continuous improvement, ensuring strategic alignment and a high-performance culture.
+He has worked extensively with cross-functional teams to embed BCM principles into the organizational DNA, safeguarding operations, reputation, and stakeholder interests through meticulous planning and execution.

 Why did you want to become a BCI Awards Judge?

-Becoming a BCI Awards Judge was driven by my desire to recognize excellence, contribute to the industry's advancement, and expand my knowledge through evaluating innovative BCM practices.
-It's an opportunity to connect with fellow experts, celebrate achievements, and inspire others to elevate their resilience efforts.
-Serving in this role allows me to leverage my experience, foster collaboration, and make a meaningful impact on the profession while fulfilling a personal passion for promoting excellence in business continuity.
+Serving as a BCI Awards Judge for the second consecutive year reflects my commitment to recognizing excellence, contributing to the industry's advancement, and staying at the forefront of innovative BCM practices.
+This role allows me to connect with global experts, celebrate outstanding achievements, and inspire professionals to elevate their resilience efforts.
+By leveraging my experience, I aim to foster collaboration, drive thought leadership and make a meaningful impact on the business continuity profession—fulfilling a personal passion for promoting excellence in resilience.

 Why did you want to become a BCI Awards Judge?